aoduru/Random-Bible-Verse/README.md

 # Random-Bible-Verse
 Created a Telegram Bot that returns a Random Bible Verse when given the command `\verse`.
-Used the [OurManna Bible Verse API](http://www.ourmanna.com/verses/api/)
+Used the [OurManna Bible Verse API](http://www.ourmanna.com/verses/api/).
+Currently working on creating an API using the Flask python library that organizes bible verses based on user emotions, and returns a bible verse suited to a specific user emotion.

 ## Requirements
 * python 3